morningrunning/HeightConversion/README.md

 # HeightConversion

-A Height Conversion application built using Java using JFrame
+A simple height conversion application built using Java and JFrame